 Some examples of the specific purposes for which St John collects, holds, uses and discloses personal information includes the following:

-In providing first aid and patient transport services we may also need to collect sensitive health information from the individual, or (generally) with the individual's consent, from their health service provider.
+In providing first aid and patient transport services we may also need to collect sensitive health information.

-St John usually collects personal information directly from you (for example if you send an email to St John, call St John or submit personal information to St John via its website (including via "Members Connect") or through written correspondence.
+St John usually collects personal information directly from you (for example if you send an email to St John, call St John or submit personal information to St John via its website) or through written correspondence.

 Our fundraising campaigns sometimes use name and address information provided by an external mail house or database organisations that collect and disclose the information in a lawful manner with the individual's consent.